 The Adult Inpatient Psychiatric Unit is a 10-bed acute inpatient psychiatric treatment unit located at the Sanford South University Medical Center in Fargo, ND.
 This rotation will span 3-6 months based on the intern's schedule at their Primary Site and will take place one day per week.
 This is an adult facility treating patients 18 years and older.
 The AIPU patient population has variability in socioeconomic status, as well as diversity, ethnicity, and multicultural issues.
 Many patients treated in this setting have high comorbidity with substance use disorders.
 Psychology services are an integral part of Inpatient Psychiatric Services.
-Psychology receives requests for consultation from the AIPU psychiatry partners.
 Psychologists offer evaluations for assistance with diagnostic clarification with complex patient presentations and to initiate therapy while patients are on the unit.
 Psychological testing is appropriate at times, and this service uses the MMPI-3 and MCMI-IV.
 Interns will have the opportunity to facilitate a group each day they are on rotation at this location.